slawsk/hello-code/setup_new_project.md

 title: Setting Up New Display
 ---

-*The below reflects my computer name, penguin; my wireless network, AgentChicken; and my router IP address range, 192.168.1.1.
-Change to match yours.*
+*The below are instructions for me to remember how to do this again on my Linux operating system.
+This reflects my computer name, penguin; my wireless network, AgentChicken; and my local network range, 192.168.1.x.*

 1. On the home computer, download the xml file for the title from [Office of Law Revision Counsel](https://uscode.house.gov/download/download.shtml).